 - Your card is about to expire.

-- Your credit card was damaged (i.e. the magnetic strip no longer works properly).
+- Your credit card was damaged (i.e. the magnetic strip or chip no longer works properly).

 - You requested for your card to be updated to a different design.
 I did this a few months ago with my Discover Card and everything except for the expiration date was the same.